-Lower rates are used to kick-start a weak economy.
-They make it easier for businesses to borrow money to invest and grow.
-They also encourage people to spend rather than save.
+Rates are set lower to kick-start a weak or faltering economy.
+This makes it cheaper for businesses to borrow money to invest and grow.
+It also encourage consumers to spend rather than save.
 When a currency has a lower return against other currencies it will be less profitable to hold.
-This causes downward pressure because of a reduction in foreign demand.
+This causes downward pressure because of a reduction in foreign holding demand.
 There will also be increased outflows as domestic investors try to get a better return elsewhere.

 A weaker currency makes a country’s goods cheaper to its trading partners.
 This makes them more competitive and increases export demand.
 The weaker currency will make imported items more expensive.
-This further boosts demand for domestic goods over imports, and improves the economy.
+This can help boost demand for domestic goods over imports, and improves the economy.

 Mid cycle: Improving growth

-There is now increasing upward pressure on the currency.
+At this point in the cycle there is increasing upward pressure on the currency.
 Reduced imports mean there is less selling of the currency by businesses to pay for foreign goods.
 Secondly, increasing exports mean domestic firms will need to convert foreign currencies back into their own currency.
 Selling the foreign currency and buying their own.
 This adds to upward pressure.

 Late cycle: Boom

 As inflation increases, the central bank will have to raise interest rates to stabilize the economy.
 Higher rates make it more expensive for firms to borrow and grow, and will slow demand.
 It also causes the currency to appreciate.
 Export demand will slow, as the country’s foreign exports become relatively more expensive.